waitinfuture/emapreduce/intl.en-US/User Guide/Clusters/Create a cluster.md

             -   Master, which is mainly responsible for the deployment of control processes such as Resource Manager and Name Node.
             -   Core, which is mainly responsible for the storage of all data in the cluster, and can be scaled up as required.
             -   Task, which is the node used for computing.
 It does not store data and is used to adjust the computing capacity of the cluster.
         -   **Node configuration**: Select different node types.
 Different types of nodes have different application scenarios.
-You can select a type based on your requirements.
         -   **Data disk type**: The data disks used by a cluster node are either standard cloud disks, high-efficiency cloud disks, or SSD cloud disks.
 This varies between machine type and region.
 When the user selects different regions, disks that are supported by those regions are displayed in the drop-down list.
 By default, data disks are released when the cluster is released.
 The ephemeral disk type is set by default and cannot be changed.
         -   **Data disk volume**: The recommended minimum cluster volume for a single machine is 40 G, and the maximum is 8000 G. The capacity of the ephemeral disk is set by default and cannot be changed.
         -   **Instance quantity**: This indicates the number of instances of all required nodes.
 A cluster requires at least three instances.
 However, high availability clusters require at least four, and therefore add one master node.
-The maximum is 50.
-If more than 50 instances are required, please submit a ticket.
-A monthly subscribed cluster can provide 100 at most.
-If you need more than 50 nodes, please submit a ticket.
 3. Configure the basic information.
     -   Basic information